ueiya/watermeterreader/README.md

-# watermeterreader
+# About Ueiya
-Prototype raspberry pi project to read analogue water meters in real-time
+Measure and optimise your water usage, decrease your utility costs, and help finance water projects around the world. www.ueiya.com

 # About this project
-A DIY project that allows you to track water usage of your home (or facility) in real-time.
+A DIY project that allows you to track the water usage of your home (or facility) in real-time.
+The tools needed are raspberry pi, a camera, python, OpenCV (among other libraries)

 # Overview
-- A picture is taken every X seconds by raspberry pi
+- A picture of an analogue water meter is taken every X seconds by raspberry pi + camera.
-- The picture is analised with OpenCV and digits are extracted
+- The picture is analised with a python script that uses OpenCV and digits are extracted.
-- The digits are saved in CSV file
+- The digits are saved in CSV file.
-- A data munging & visualisation script cleans the data and plots graphs of liters used per hour.
+- A data munging & visualisation script cleans the data and plots graphs of water liters used per hour/day.

 # Documentation can be found here: